Burgundians: Name

 The ethnonym "Burgundians" is commonly used in English to translate the Latin ethnonym Burgundiones, or less commonly Burgundi, to refer to a people or peoples during the Roman era.
 In English the term "Burgundians" can also refer to inhabitants of various much later medieval or modern polities and regions called Burgundy, which derive their names from the Roman era kingdom.
 In modern times the only area still referred to as Burgundy (Bourgogne) is in France, and it derives its name from the medieval Duchy of Burgundy and County of Burgundy, which are now both within the modern French region of Bourgogne-Franche-Comté.
-This region is in the north of the old kingdom's territory at its largest extent, and does not correspond to the original core of the early medieval kingdom, near Lake Geneva.
+This region was in the northern part of the old kingdom's territory, and does not include the original core of the early medieval kingdom, near Lake Geneva, or its later capital Lyon.
 In the context of the Late Middle Ages the term "Burgundian" can also refer to the institutions and culture of the Burgundian Netherlands, especially in present-day Belgium, where the Valois Dukes of Burgundy often held court.

 Both the main Latin forms of the names appeared throughout the Roman era, and are believed to have the same Germanic etymology, with the main stem *burgund- meaning "high", from earlier Proto-Indoeuropean *bʰérǵʰ with the grammatical suffix *-onts making an adjective.
 It is probable that the Burgundians were named after a high place or area which was referred to with this name, although their name might have also been describing the Burgundians as high or elevated in some other sense.
 The long and short forms have different Germanic suffixes, -ja- or -jan-, which are typically used to form nouns for types of people.